krlex/simple-i3-box/README.md

 [Using DevOps @home](http://devopsreactions.tumblr.com/post/85204023519/using-devops-tools-at-home)

-Automation of installation and configuration of my boxes based on Debian Buster64.
+Automation of installation and configuration of my boxes based on Debian Buster64, Ubuntu 18.04 (or Bionic64).
 Just execute `run.sh` and go to lunch :o)

 ### Extra installation tools